Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 Walking Distances in Paris from Châtelet

-If the weather in Paris is good, we suggest walking as much as you can.
+If the weather in Paris is good, I suggest walking as much as you can.
 Walking times between distant points within Paris are not long, and in many cases, walking distances between metro stations are usually less than a 10-minute walk.

 Click here to read more Paris Tips